Achievable logoAchievable logo

 Bacterial growth and metabolism

-1. Bacteria divide by binary fission meaning one cell divides into two progeny cells.
-That results in a logarithmic or exponential growth.
+1. Bacteria divide by binary fission, meaning one cell splits into two daughter (progeny) cells.
+This leads to logarithmic (exponential) growth.

-2. The doubling time varies from bacteria to bacteria e.g. in E.coli it is just 20 minutes while in Mycobacterium tuberculosis it is more than 24 hours.
+2. Doubling time varies between bacterial species.
+For example, in E. coli it’s about 20 minutes, while in Mycobacterium tuberculosis it’s more than 24 hours.

-4. When we plot a graph of bacterial growth over time, it shows 4 phases.
-Following are the phases of the bacterial growth curve
+4. When you plot bacterial growth over time, the curve shows four phases.
+Following are the phases of the bacterial growth curve:

 • Lag phase: Cells have not yet started to divide.